 If giving your dog more mental and physical exercise doesn’t calm them down, do your best to create distance between them and what they’re barking at.
 You can also offer treats before they bark to condition them to turn their attention to you whenever they spot another person or dog.

 Exercise needs are often breed-dependent.
 We recommend consulting your vet to get targeted advice to meet your dog’s specific needs.

 Whether you’re walking through the park or dining at a dog-friendly restaurant, there are several situations where you might find yourself having to leash up your dog.
 The biggest benefit of leash training is safety.
 A leash-trained dog is safer from potentially fatal dangers like oncoming traffic and unwanted altercations with other dogs and people.

-Since the owners of leash-trained dogs don’t have to worry about unwanted pulling or biting, they can take them to more places more often.
+Since the owners of properly leash-trained dogs don’t have to worry about unwanted pulling or biting, they can take them to more public places like restaurants, dog parks, or beaches more often.
 That translates to more mental and physical stimulation and an overall happier pup.